WalkingMachine/LED-Visage-Arduino/Visage_LEDs_Expressions/README.txt

-The emotion of the robot face is set by sending a Uint8 on the control_emo topic
+The emotions of the robot face are set by sending a Uint8 on the control_emo topic

 1 = happy
 2 = sad